googlemaps/transport-tracker/README.md

 ## Directories in this repo

-The project is contains the following subdirectories, each housing a single component:
+The project contains the following subdirectories, each housing a single component:

 ### `admin`